Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/system.md

 - Type - the type of service.
 Currently only WMS is supported
 - Version - the version of the service.
 Leave blank and it will use version 1.1.0
 - Category - a category to group the list by.
 All services with the same category will be grouped in the select list presented to users
 - Sort order - the order the service appears in the list.
-Services are first grouped by category, then ordered
+Services are first grouped by category, then ordered by this number
 - Whether you want to enable proxy map requests - only tick this if the layer can't be used with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 - Whether you want to enable proxy metadata requests - only tick this if the layer can't be used with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+- Available to Admins only? - makes this service only visible to administrators on the map and in the [Add Layer wizard](layers.md#add-a-new-layer-using-the-wizard)

 !!! warning
     Proxying requests can reduce performance and may even be blocked by the service provider.
 If in doubt, check with the service provider.